Military Sexual Trauma

 If you are having current difficulties related to MST, VA is here to support you in whatever way will help you best — from simply learning more about how MST affects people, to treatment that helps you cope with how MST is impacting your life currently, or if you prefer, treatment that involves discussing your experiences in more depth.

-Watch the below video to learn about the effects of MST on survivors and the services VA has available to assist in recovery.”
+Watch the video at the bottom of this page to learn about the effects of MST on survivors and the services VA has available to assist in recovery.

 Coping suggestions and resources for connecting with care for MST survivors and others feeling pain and distress due to recent events related to MST and violence toward people of color.